-Business-type activities net position increased by approximately \$746,000.
+Business-type activities net position increased by approximately \$1,549,000.
 Key elements of the increase in business-type activities net position are as follows:

-• Charges for services provided revenue of approximately \$1,162,000, which resulted in an increase of approximately \$108,000 when compared to the prior year.
+- Charges for services provided revenue of approximately \$1,226,000, which resulted in an increase of approximately \$64,000 when compared to the prior year.
 Water rates will continue to increase so this figure will continue to grow over the next budget years.
-These increases will be necessary to cover the cost of construction and updating the water system.

-The Town received capital grants of approximately \$535,000 from the State of Wyoming.
+These increases will be necessary to cover the cost of construction and updating the water system. - The Town received capital grants of approximately \$1,349,000 from the State of Wyoming, which resulted in an increase of approximately \$814,000 when compared to the prior year.
 These grants were used to fund various water system improvements and construction projects.
-This second phase of the water system is expected to be completed no later than August 2020.
-The remaining funds to complete the second phase of the water system improvement project are expected to be received during fiscal year 2020.
-During fiscal year 2019 the Town applied for and was approved for additional funding in the form of grants and loans from the State of Wyoming of approximately \$5,979,000 to complete the third and final phase of the water system project.
+The second phase of the water system was completed during fiscal year 2020. - During fiscal year 2019 the Town applied for and was approved for additional funding in the form of grants and loans from the State of Wyoming of approximately \$5,979,000 to complete the third and final phase of the water system project.
 Said funding consists of approximately \$1,868,000 in grants and approximately \$4,111,000 in loan proceeds.
-As of June 30, 2019, grant revenues of approximately \$138,000 and loan proceeds of approximately \$147,000, had been received for the third and final phase of the water system improvement project.
+As of June 30, 2020, grant revenues of approximately \$1,045,000 and loan proceeds of approximately \$1,054,000 had been received for the third and final phase of the water system project.
 The remaining funds to complete the third phase of the water system improvement project are expected to be received no later than fiscal year 2022.